CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "SIGHUP, SIGINT, SIGKILL, and SIGTERM POSIX signals.
+???+ question "SIGHUP, SIGINT, SIGKILL, and SIGTERM POSIX signals.
 Explain."

     - **SIGHUP**: Sent when a terminal closes.
 Many daemons reload config instead of exiting.
     - **SIGINT**: Sent on `Ctrl+C`, interrupts the process.